-You’ll also want to minimize other distractions like too many passengers and conversations.
-Additionally, you’ll want to avoid loud music.
+You will also want to minimize other distractions like too many passengers and conversations.
+Additionally, you will want to avoid loud music.
 As exhilarating as it can be to blast your tunes, it also limits your ability to focus on your surroundings.

-Meanwhile, if you’re tired, it’s important to pull off the road to a rest stop, hotel or parking lot.
+Meanwhile, if you are tired, it is important to pull off the road to a rest stop, hotel or parking lot.
 Step out of the car and get some fresh air.
 Walk around to get your muscles going.
-If you’re still too tired when you step back into your car, consider ordering an Uber or Lyft or having a friend pick you up.
+If you are still too tired when you step back into your car, consider ordering an Uber or Lyft or having a friend pick you up.
 Driving while tired reduces your reaction times which makes it dangerous to drive.

 In all instances, try to plan ahead to eliminate your distractions when on the road.
-This includes taking frequent breaks on longer drives and planning music so you’re not changing channels all the time.
+This includes taking frequent breaks on longer drives and planning music so you are not changing channels all the time.